What exactly is Parent-Child Relationship | Why it’s Important

 #3.
 Give your kid listening ears

-Acknowledge your child’s feelings, show them you understand, and reassure that you are there to help them whenever they have problems.
+Acknowledge your child’s feelings, show them you understand, and reassure them that you are there to help them whenever they have problems.

 #4.
 Try solving their Problems

 Help your child to problem-solve.
-Be a good role model and show them how to behave through your own actions.
+Be a good role model and show them how to behave through your actions.

 Leave a Reply